mongodb/docs/source/includes/api/fact-api-peer-id-not-vpc-id.rst

 .. note::

-   This is separate from the :doc:`peering container ID </reference/api/vpc-get-containers-list>`.
+   This is separate from the :oas-atlas-op:`peering container ID </returnAllNetworkPeeringContainersInOneProjectForOneCloudProvider>`.
-   Use the :doc:`Get All Peering Connections </reference/api/vpc-get-connections-list/>` |api| to retrieve a list of peering connection ids for an |service| project.
+   Use the :oas-atlas-op:`Get All Peering Connections </returnAllNetworkPeeringConnectionsInOneProject>` |api| to retrieve a list of peering connection ids for an |service| project.